-We are so excited for you to explore your local nature as you learn about different local species and how to protect the health of the Tay Watershed, and beyond!
+We are so excited for you to explore your local nature as you learn about different local species and how to protect the health of the Junction Creek Watershed, and beyond!

-This booklet will give you tips to safely explore nature as you learn about different animals and plants that are found along the Tay River.
+You get to keep this workbook!
+This workbook will give you tips to safely explore nature as you learn about different animals and plants that are found along Junction Creek.
 You will discover what a watershed and the riparian zone are, and see ways you can help nature, all with some fun activities along the way!
+Please return all field materials back with the backpack.

-If you are interested in learning more about protecting your freshwater, please visit: watersheds.ca
+If you are interested in learning more about

+Junction Creek, please visit: